Avaiga/taipy-doc/docs/manuals/gui/user_pages.md

 # Pages

 Pages are the base for your user interface.
-Pages hold text, images, or controls that display information that the application needs to publish and ways to interact with the application data.
+Pages hold text, images, or controls that display information that the application needs to publish and interact with the application data through visual elements.

 ## Page renderers